 The Baker/Polito Administration established the Massachusetts Manufacturing Innovation Initiative (M2I2) in fiscal year 2016 as a key pillar of their innovation growth strategy for Massachusetts and established oversight of this initiative at MassTech.
-This initiative represents a substantial commitment to develop manufacturing infrastructure within the state's academic, research and manufacturing industry, and is a direct response to the National Network for Manufacturing Institutes (NNMI), a rolling series of federally sponsored advanced manufacturing competitions.
-The M2I2 is a state-sponsored collaboration of five manufacturing innovation institutes in Massachusetts that are affiliated with the NNMI and leverages the leading Massachusetts research universities to strengthen the Commonwealth's research-to-manufacturing infrastructure.
+This initiative represents a substantial commitment to develop manufacturing infrastructure within the state's academic, research and manufacturing industry, and is a direct response to Manufacturing USA, a national network of federally sponsored, collaborative communities, each with the mission of securing the future of their respective technologies.
+The M2I2 is a state-sponsored collaboration of manufacturing innovation institutes in Massachusetts that are affiliated with the Manufacturing USA and leverages the leading Massachusetts research universities to strengthen the Commonwealth's research-to-manufacturing infrastructure.
 It boosts economic development by supporting job creation and growth in existing and emerging industry clusters across Massachusetts.
-In fiscal year 2018 alone the M2I2 announced grants involving 3 academic, 9 industry and 1 national lab entity, projected to lead to 100-200 new, high-skill advanced manufacturing jobs.
+During fiscal year 2019, more than \$10 million in grants were award to nine grantees bringing the total program awards to over \$50 million to date.